 When language is dumbed-down, civilization comes to a lower level of existence.
 A level that is closer to animals - wilder than anything before which results in people unconsciously reacting like animals.

 The crowd has their grievances for sure (like all of us) but they don't know how to express them.
 The crowd remains silent, a fire burning inside each of them, a fire of hulk-like rage fueled by family grievances, systematic persecutions, and injustices and then one day they find a way to express that hate on the world.
 A girl, a boy, or a man from another group becomes the object of expression for their frustration.
-People need to express themselves and only language and poetry can give people a civilized expression.
+People need to express themselves and when they can't express themselves they become violent.

 Free Speech and Poetry